CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_vcenter_config_policy.html.markdown

 # Data Source: intersight_hyperflex_vcenter_config_policy
 A policy specifying vCenter configuration.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hyperflex_vcenter_config_policy.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `data_center`:(string) The vCenter datacenter name.
 * `description`:(string) Description of the policy.